 Many churches have their own website on the internet, and for good reason.
 A website is a great tool for promoting the mission and ministries of a church, and for sharing information with members.
 But few church leaders are aware that there are several legal and tax issues associated with the use of church websites, and unfamiliarity with these issues can result in unexpected liabilities.
-An article in last month's Church Finance Today addressed five issues associated with church websites:
+Part one addressed five issues associated with church websites:

 - Issue #1: copyright infringement

 - Issue #3: the Children's Online Privacy Protection Act

 In this article we will address five more:

 - Issue #6: defamation

 - Issue #8: charitable contributions

 - Issue #9: engaging in "commerce"

 - Issue #10: sales taxes